 The MVTA Governing Body

-A nine-member board consisting of elected officials or their designees governs the MVTA.
+An eight-member board consisting of elected officials or their designees governs the MVTA.
 Each of the seven cities appoints one member to the MVTA Board and one city staff person as an alternate board member.
-The remaining two seats are filled by a Scott County and a Dakota County commissioner.
-Another County Commissioner serves as the alternate County representative, while County staff assist the MVTA as members of the Technical Work Group.
+The remaining seat is filled by a Scott County commissioner.

 - The MVTA is funded with a portion of the Motor Vehicle Sales Tax (MVST) - the sales tax paid when new cars are purchased.